 How does an organization like ours get started?
-How did it grow to over 800 members in three years and now over 1600 members?
+How did it grow from over 800 members in the first three years as a FMCA orgainization to presently being the number one in membership of any chapter in FMCA?
 Who were the people who made it happen?
 Why did we become part of the Family Motor Coach Association?
 How was the support of Roadtrek Motorhomes (formerly Home and Park Motorhomes) obtained?

 These questions and others will be addressed in a two-part series beginning in this issue.
 In Part 1, Fred and Florence Ritter tell how an idea developed into the Home & Park Club of Ontario and the beginnings of the Roadtrek Chapter.
 Jack and Belle Schneiker relate how the Chapter became part of FMCA and how corporate support was developed.
 The information in Part 1 was obtained from articles originally published in the Sept/Oct & Nov/Dec 1995 issues of Roadtrek News .

 The Birth of Home & Park Club Ontario

 In 1986, when Fred and Florence Ritter went to Vancouver, BC to attend Expo, they saw several Roadtreks on their way out and back.
 They thought how nice it would be to have a “motorhome club” for Ontario Roadtrekers, so in December, Fred and Florence went to Home & Park Motorhomes in Kitchener and spoke to the Hanemaayers and Ted Fitzgerald about starting a club.
 It was suggested that the Ritters design a brochure and Home & Park would mail it to their dealers and to all Roadtrek owners they had on file.
 While the Hanemaayers thought forming a club was a great idea, they did not want to be involved with running it.